intranda/goobi-workflow-plugins-gitbook/en/goobi-plugin-export-bda-single-image.md

 ---
 description: >-
-  This Export Plugin for Goobi workflow executes a specific export of Goobi processes as multiple METS files per process which was developed for the Federal Office for the Protection of Monuments in Austria.
-Each structure element results in its own METS file.
+  This export plugin for Goobi workflow generates a specific export of individual pages as several METS files per process.
+Each structural element results in a separate METS file.
 ---

 # Single Page Export